99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - inline: strict one-to-one if IAM deleted policy deleted

 Permission to Pass a Role:
-you need the iam:PassRole permission, roles can only be passed to what their trust allows!!
+you need the iam:PassRole permission, roles can only be passed to what their trust allows
 The "trust policy" defines which resource can assume the role, and under which condition The "Resource based" Policy can deny events from other AWS acc, or aggregate from multiple acc. into one using "Multi-Account aggregation"
 The "access policy" when the user attempted to log in by using the provided credentials for the role